How to Correct Form I-9 & Other I-9 FAQs

 Are there any alternate processes for staffing agencies?

-Regarding a company with multiple locations, should a new hire’s manager review Section 2 of their I-9 or should HR at the corporate office complete the review?
+Regarding a company with multiple locations, who should review Section 2 of a new hire’s I-9 – the employee’s store manager or an HR worker at the corporate office?

 How far back does an I-9 audit go for former employees?